 Selection of topics of mutual interest to students and faculty.
-Offered every 3 years.
 1-6 credits.

 CS 498 Internship

 Prerequisites: Approval by vote of Computer Science faculty; 21 credit hours in Computer Science courses including CS 282.

 Working in and for an organization where skills can be tested in real situations in order to gain experience, increase knowledge in various functional areas, and establish important contacts with an organization.
 Offered every year.
 3 credits.